FredChamp/ReadTheDocTest/Installation/src/MacOSXInstall.rst

 - `fw4spl-ext-deps <https://github.com/fw4spl-org/fw4spl-ext-deps.git>`_

 Update the cloned repositories to the used version.
 Call the cmake-gui or change the cmake arguments with the console from the BinPkgs build folder location.
-Choose jom or nmake as build tool for cmake.
+Choose make as build tool for cmake.
 The following arguments have to be changed:

 - *ADDITIONAL_PROJECTS*: set the source location of fw4spl-ar-deps and fw4spl-ext-deps

 - *CMAKE_INSTALL_PREFIX*: set the install location.

 Configure and generate the code.
-Compile the FW4SPL dependencies with jom or nmake in the console.
+Compile the FW4SPL dependencies with make in the console.

 Source
 ~~~~~~~~~~~~~~~~~